TomasJohansson/adapters-shortest-paths/README.md

 # adapters-shortest-paths
-The intention of this repository is to create Adapters for implementations of Graph algorithms for calculating the shortest paths
+Adapters for implementations of Graph algorithms for calculating the shortest paths.